plone/documentation/develop/styleguide/documentation.rst

       single space, with blank lines in between, but conventions vary here
     - Use a hanging indent

-`Github flavored markdown <http://github.github.com/github-flavored-markdown/>`_ is also useful in commit messages.
+`GitHub flavored markdown <http://github.github.com/github-flavored-markdown/>`_ is also useful in commit messages.